w9dki/some_ruminations/README.md

 If you can find a way to make these faster or better.
 Let me know.

-gcc produces  surprisingly fast machine code in the relatively simple coded 2_D, complex, double versions:  randn_complex_6.c and randn_complex_8.c, whereas randn_complex_5.c and randn_complex_7.c use pointer arithmetic.
-In comparison, randn_complex_8.c simply returns a complex pair of pointers ber call and the 2-D complex, double, array allocation and usage occur in main() rather than in the functions themselves.
-Pointers to the arrays (calls by location) are used rather than making copies of the huge arrays i.e. calls by value.
+gcc produces  surprisingly fast machine code in the relatively simple coded 2-D, complex, double versions:  randn_complex_6.c and randn_complex_8.c, whereas randn_complex_5.c and randn_complex_7.c use full, pointer arithmetic.
+In comparison, randn_complex_8.c simply returns a complex pair of pointers per call and the 2-D complex, double, array allocation and usage occur in main() rather than in the functions themselves.
+Pointers to the arrays (calls by location) are used in every case rather than making copies of the huge arrays i.e. calls by value.

-The complex gsl ziggurat version with dsfmt() is usually slightly faster, but not dramatically so compared to the simple FAST Box-Muller and Marsaglia Polar algorithms.   gcc  5 gives these timings for the 4090 x 4096 complex double arrays of Gaussian random numbers using 1-D pointer arithmetic on a 2-D complex double array  (normally, the fastest version for a 4096 x 4096 double complex array in gcc, C11
+The complex gsl ziggurat version with dsfmt() is usually slightly faster and is a benchmark test algorithm to beat.
+It is not much faster than the simple FAST Box-Muller and Marsaglia Polar algorithms, on steroids.   gcc-5 gives the following timings for a 4090 x 4096 complex, double-array of Gaussian random numbers processed using 1-D real, pointer arithmetic on a 2-D complex double array (xxx_7.c).
+This is usually, the fastest version (slightly) for gcc -std=gnu11 ...

- for an i7 2600K @4GHz/ single thread
+ for an i7 2600K @4GHz/ single thread (4096 x 4096 complex, double, calloc array)

 $ ./randn_complex_7
  u and v = -0.27161188  0.12163298*I